openTdataCH/ojp-js/README.md

 - include OJP SDK in the Typescript / Javascript code
 ```
-import * as OJP from 'ojp-sdk-v1'
+import * as OJP from 'ojp-sdk'
 ```

 - for more details check: